bbartling/open-fdd/README.md

     return df
 ```

-###### The final report from passing data into the `FaultCodeReport` class will output a Word document to a directory containing the following info, currently tested on a months worth of data.
+###### A report is generated using the Python docx library from passing data into the `FaultCodeReport` class will output a Word document to a directory containing the following info, currently tested on a months worth of data.
 * a description of the fault equation
 * a snip of the fault equation as defined by ASHRAE
 * a plot of the data created with matplotlib with sublots